 Complications of a breast reduction include:

-Change or loss of nipple and areola sensation, which may be permanent
+- color changes and a change or loss of sensation in the nipples and areolas, which may be permanent

-Difficulty with breastfeeding or inability to breast feed
+- difficulty with chestfeeding or inability to chestfeed

-Uneven position of nipples or contour of your breasts
+- uneven position of nipples or contours of your breasts

 Reducing your risk of complications